. Naturescaping for Wildlife

 It is much easier to preserve existing native plants than to restore a native area.
 Also, native plants often have specific requirements for soil types and moisture as well as climate.
 Since the Pacific Northwest has many climate and soil zones, it is better to select native plants from the specific part of the region rather than just any Northwest natives.
 Click on Native Plant Finder for a list of plants and butterflies native to your county.
 However, some natives, such as Oregon grape and Douglas maples are very adaptable and can be used in areas outside their native range.
 Non-native plants can also be included in a landscape to increase the availability of food and shelter, but it is important to avoid plants which are known to out-compete native plants.
 See the list of Oregon Invasive Plants.

 Area 1 is the area nearest the house, usually within thirty feet.
-Many newer houses will be mostly Area 1.
+Many newer Red Flowering Currant houses on smaller lots will be mostly Area 1.
 Annual flower beds and lawns which require more human intervention should be placed here.
 This is a good place for flower beds, shrubs and small trees which provide food and shelter to attract wildlife within viewing distance.
-Other features for Area 1 include specialty gardens for hummingbirds and butterflies, herb or vegetable gardens which include sunflowers and other food plants for birds and beneficial insects, nest boxes for mason bees and songbirds, bird feeders, birdbath or garden pond, small brush shelter for songbirds, rock wall to provide shelter for reptiles and amphibians.
+Other features for Area 1 include specialty gardens for hummingbirds and butterflies, herb or vegetable gardens which include sunflowers and other food plants for birds and beneficial insects, nest boxes for mason bees and songbirds, bird feeders, birdbath or garden pond, small brush shelter for songbirds, or a loose rock wall to provide shelter for reptiles and amphibians.
 For more information about designing Area 1, see the article on Landscape Design.

 Area 3 has the least amount of human activity and should include landscape features that need little maintenance.
 It should be planted with native plants that have historically been present in that local area.
 It may include undisturbed wild areas, a group of trees to insure future privacy, snags and rock shelters or brush shelters, a corridor of vegetation that links to a wild area on neighboring property, a foot path or blind to limit human access to sensitive wildlife areas, nest boxes for flying squirrels and for birds, such as woodpeckers and wood ducks, that need more secluded nest sites.